zhongturtle/CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I apply Gaussian smoothing to blur the image.
+After these two thing , I do the Canny algorithm to detect the edge.
+After all , I create maked edges image
+At last step , I use hough_line to make the image with line on it and use the function called weighted_img to adjust the image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by detect the slpoe of both side which maybe a line

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+Here is the result:

-![alt text][image1]
+![alt text][test_images_out/solidYellowLeft_result.jpg]

 ### 2. Identify potential shortcomings with your current pipeline